 What is an Execution Management System (EMS)?

-The purpose of an EMS is to help traders execute orders in the financial markets.
-It has connectivity directly to trading venues, often including direct market access (DMA) to exchanges when trading equities.
+The EMS is connected directly to trading venues, often including direct market access (DMA) to exchanges when trading equities.
 Speed and efficiency are essential in an EMS to ensure the execution at the best price possible.
 To that end, it usually has embedded real-time market data, which an OMS sometimes also has.

 Consolidating Systems: EMS vs OMS vs PMS